arosenfeld/immunedb/docs/getting_started_docker.rst

 Dependency Installation
 -----------------------
-Using AIRRDB with docker requires that both Docker `Docker <http://docker.com>`_ and `Docker Compose <https://www.docker.com/products/docker-compose>`_ be installed.
+Using ImmuneDB with docker requires that both Docker `Docker <http://docker.com>`_ and `Docker Compose <https://www.docker.com/products/docker-compose>`_ be installed.
 Please consult these websites to install them on your target system.

-AIRRDB Docker Files
+ImmuneDB Docker Files
 ----------------------
-Once docker is installed, clone the AIRRDB repository:
+Once docker is installed, clone the ImmuneDB repository:

 .. code-block:: bash

-    $ git clone git@github.com:arosenfeld/airrdb.git ~/airrdb-git
+    $ git clone git@github.com:arosenfeld/immunedb.git ~/immunedb-git

-In the resulting ``~/airrdb-git`` directory, there will be a ``run-docker.sh`` file which will be used to launch the Docker instance.
+In the resulting ``~/immunedb-git`` directory, there will be a ``run-docker.sh`` file which will be used to launch the Docker instance.

-Runnning AIRRDB
+Runnning ImmuneDB
 -------------
-There are many ways to change the configuration of your Docker Compose AIRRDB instance but to get started, within ``~/airrdb-git`` you can run:
+There are many ways to change the configuration of your Docker Compose ImmuneDB instance but to get started, within ``~/immunedb-git`` you can run:

 .. code-block:: bash